WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 ![Yamaha LS9](./LS9-fringe-joshheng.jpg)

-This is the sound desk we used which in the Gilded Balloon's Big Yin venue, the fringe venue for the last few years (as of 24/25) where we take the MTW Improv Musical each year.
+This is the sound desk installed in the Gilded Balloon's Big Yin venue, the MTW Improv Musical's fringe venue for the last few years (as of 24/25).

 ## Glossary